VvSdC/Generative_AI/LLMs_impact_on_environment/README.md

     - Maintenance operations
 #### 2. 🔄 Operational Emissions
 Emissions resulting from **real-time use**, such as when models are deployed to handle user queries, including power required to run inference and maintain system availability.

+### An Interesting Study

+> 🔍 **Conclusion from Facebook AI Research:**
+> While the overall carbon footprint of machine learning models is currently smaller than many other sources, it is growing rapidly and will soon become a significant concern.
+> A rough power consumption breakdown of AI infrastructure shows **10% for experimentation, 20% for training, and 70% for inference**.
+> This reveals that **training emissions are just the tip of the iceberg**, and **inference — the most frequently occurring phase — is the largest contributor** to the long-term environmental impact of large language models.